Koosjuh/koosjuh.github.io/content/posts/Devices/serviceacl.md

     weight: 10
 ---

-# Finding Weak Service Executable Paths with Defender TVM and PowerShell

 Most organizations focus on vulnerabilities, missing patches, exposed services and risky configurations.
 That is good, it can in all cases always be even better.

 However, one of the the more practical privilege escalation risks is often overlooked because they are hard to spot: